-The following actions will be taken to support achievement of performance standards:
+The following actions should be taken to support achievement of performance standards:

-- 1. Although not required, continue to remove nonnative, invasive species that are not on the Snohomish County Noxious Weed List particularly white sweet clover, birds-foot trefoil, Himalayan blackberry, and evergreen blackberry, which can outcompete the native plants. - 2.
-Continue to irrigate the plantings throughout the dry season, generally identified as May through September.
-Timing of irrigation commencement can be adjusted based on local climate conditions. - 3.
+- 1. Although not required, continue to remove nonnative, invasive species that are not on the Snohomish County Noxious Weed List particularly white sweet clover, birds-foot trefoil, Himalayan blackberry, Scotch broom, flat pea, and evergreen blackberry, which can outcompete the native plants.
+The non-native locust trees should also be removed. - 2.
+All restoration plants (or at least the plants installed in October 2024) should receive the equivalent of 2 inches of water, three times a week, during the dry season (generally June 1 through October 1).
+This frequency should be increased as needed to minimize stress during periods of abnormally high temperatures. - 3.
+Removal of dense grass and other herbaceous vegetation that is hampering growth appeared to have occurred around the plantings (within 1 foot) on the south and west shores but still needs to be completed on the north shore. - 4.
+Any remaining ties and tags holding trees to support sticks should be removed; as the trees have grown, the ties have become quite tight and may constrict growth. - 5.
 The supplemental substrate areas will continue to be monitored to assess whether the new material has trapped any fines or may have developed conditions suitable for future plantings.
-Depending on the findings, recommendations for supplemental emergent or other plantings may be made. - 4.
+Depending on the findings, recommendations for supplemental emergent or other plantings may be made. - 6.
 Areas of emergent vegetation gaps along the southern shoreline, where wind and wave erosion do not prevent plant establishment, will also continue to be monitored and assessed for potential emergent plant replacement in future years.